vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 epoch 9 | step 3600 | loss: 13.819541931152344 ~ mse: 10.632755279541016. kl: 6.373570919036865
 epoch 9 | step 3700 | loss: 14.452215194702148 ~ mse: 11.186063766479492. kl: 6.532294750213623
 ```
-Now that we have our `train_step` function, the training loop itself is mostly
+Now that we have our `train_step` function, the training loop itself is just
-just repeatedly fetching data, calling our uber-fast `train_step` function, and
+repeatedly fetching data, calling our uber-fast `train_step` function, and
 logging results so we can track training.
-We can see that the loss does indeed
+We can see that the loss is
-go down, which means our model is training!
+decreasing, which means our model is training!

-> You may notice that the KL-loss term *increases* during training.
+> Note that the KL-loss term *increases* during training.
 This is okay
 so long as it doesn't get too high, in which case sampling from the model
-becomes difficult.
+becomes impossible.
 Tuning the hyperparameter `kl_weight` is quite important.
-Too
-low and we get perfect reconstructions but no sampling capabilities – too high
+Too low and we get perfect reconstructions but no sampling capabilities – too
-and the outputs will become blurry.
+high and the outputs will become blurry.

-Let's try sampling from the model so we can see that it does indeed produce
+Let's sample from the model so we can see that it does indeed produce some
-convincing samples:
+reasonable samples:
 ```python
 def build_sample_fn(model, params):
   @jax.jit